Your agent needs to read the web. The question is how much infrastructure you want between it and the HTML.

 For production scraping at scale — use Firecrawl (4/5).
 When you need batch processing, site crawling, LLM-powered extraction, or autonomous deep research across thousands of pages, Firecrawl’s paid platform is worth the investment.
 The deep research agent and structured extraction are unmatched.

 For free high-volume scraping — use Crawl4AI (3.5/5).
-The most popular open-source crawler with best-in-class markdown extraction, no per-page costs, and 7 MCP tools including JavaScript execution.
-Docker required, MCP layer still maturing.
-Community RAG wrappers add vector search for knowledge base use cases.
+The most popular open-source crawler (63.4K+ stars) with best-in-class markdown extraction, no per-page costs, and 7 MCP tools including JavaScript execution.
+Now at v0.8.6 (security hotfix) with anti-bot detection, Shadow DOM support, and crash recovery.
+Docker required.
+Important: upgrade from v0.8.5 immediately due to the LiteLLM supply chain attack.

 For research workflows — use Jina AI MCP.
 Web reading plus academic search plus semantic operations in one server.
+Now on Streamable HTTP transport.
 If your agent does knowledge work, this saves you from juggling multiple servers.

 For browser interaction — use Playwright MCP.
 If you need to click, fill forms, or navigate multi-step flows, you’ve moved beyond fetching into browser automation.
 Our browser automation comparison covers that space.